 These crazy good energy balls were, to be 100% honest, a complete fluke.
-I've made a commitment to myself to get a new recipe out to you guys every single week (no exceptions!), but admittedly failed to appropriately plan what I was going to make this week.
+I've made a commitment to myself to get new recipes on the blog more frequently, but admittedly failed to appropriately plan what I was going to make this week.
 Enter energy balls - they take no time at all to make, are absolutely delicious, and make perfect snacks for the week.
-Although I cannot even begin to tell you how hard they were to photograph!
+Although I cannot even begin to tell you how hard they are to photograph!
 I've made similar things on the blog before, like these super green vitality bites made with the goodness of spirulina and cacao, and these RIDICULOUSLY GOOD Christmas fruit cake truffles that are coated in chocolate and taste like legit fruit cake.
 Need I say more?

 I cannot even begin to tell you how excited I was when I tried these - they're perfectly chewy with a flavour reminiscent of chocolate cake batter.
 All you need is 7 simple ingredients and a bit of patience while they set.
 Now enough chatter from me, go make these!

 Dates really are nature's candy - when I was a child, I would sneak into the pantry when my parents weren't looking just to eat them, because I thought they were actual lollies!
 I'm sure they wouldn't have minded though, considering dates are incredibly rich in potassium and fibre and also contain a host of minerals including calcium, manganese, iron, magnesium and zinc.
 Dates are high in glucose and fructose, natural sugars that make them a great source of quick energy - try one of these energy balls pre-workout.

 These energy balls are...